Pantheon+ tomography and Hubble tension: Discussions and conclusions

 In the case with the SH0ES calibration, we obtain tight constraints $H_0=73.4\pm1.1$ km s$^{-1}$ Mpc$^{-1}$ and $\Omega_m=0.337\pm0.018$, which produces an evidence of DE at the $18.7\,\sigma$ confidence level, is completely consistent with the result from Ref.\cite{Brout:2022vxf}, and is well compatible with the Planck-2018 measurement at $\sim 1\,\sigma$ confidence level.
 The first three bins reduce the parameter space of background dynamics of the universe and give very strong constraints on $H_0$ and $\Omega_m$.
 Similar to the case without the calibration, the first bin still dominates the constraining power of the whole sample and higher redshift bins exhibit a weaker constraining power than lower ones.
 It is interesting that bin 3 can alleviate the $H_0$ tension to $0.96\,\sigma$.
 Although this may be due to the large data uncertainties from bin 3, it give a new clue towards the final solution of the $H_0$ tension, i.e., searching for the possible solution in $z\in [0.45325, \, 0.679265]$.

 By studying the impacts of low-z and hig-z data on the background evolution, we may conclude that the Pantheon+ sample provides the constraining power of $H_0$ and $\Omega_m$ using SNe Ia data lying in $z<0.227235$ and $z>0.227235$, respectively.

+For the binning method of equal supernovae number with the SH0ES calibration, we obtain the tight constraint $H_0=73.4\pm1.1$ km s$^{-1}$ Mpc$^{-1}$ and but a slightly large $\Omega_m=0.56^{+0.33}_{-0.28}$ in the second bin.
+This binning method can give more stable constraints across different redshifts bins, because it does not lead to small enough subsample size.

-Furthermore, we observe that Pantheon+ excludes the evolution of $\Omega_{m}$ regardless of whether we consider the SH0ES calibration or not.
+Furthermore, we observe that Pantheon+ excludes the evolution of $H_0$ and $\Omega_{m}$ at $2\,\sigma$ confidence level regardless of whether we consider the SH0ES calibration or not.
 We also give the most stringent constraint on $\Lambda$CDM using the combined dataset CBHWP and find that the inclusion of the SH0ES calibration leads to a global shift of the parameter space.
-This suggests that the $H_0$ value has a large effect on the evolution of the universe.
+This suggests that the Cepheid host distance calibration, which affects largely the measurement of $H_0$ value, will obviously affect our knowledge about the evolution of the universe.